 Smoke and Fire DamageWood, brick, rock and other surfaces that suffered smoke damage and light charring can be scrubbed using CO2 Blasting without the messy residue associated with other cleaning methods.
 Pressure washing with water, for example, can cause electrical components to get wet, saturate insulation and wood structures, corrode metal, and leave excess water that has to be removed.
 Likewise, sand blasting leaves behind abrasive grit particles that can damage electrical equipment and contaminate the area with silica dust.
 Alternatively, the only cleanup required after using dry ice blasting is the removal of the charred materials and particulates.

 Food ProcessingAt Blackwell’s Inc., we go above and beyond to make sure our food industry products are made to the highest standards of quality and safety.
-Cleanliness in the industry is in the most important factor when it comes to food safety.
+Cleanliness in the food industry is most important when it comes to food safety.
 That’s why food processing companies have some of the most challenging and difficult cleaning opportunities of any industry.
 Clean equipment helps keep pathogens to lower levels and in good working order.
 Effective cleaning removes food particles, sometimes called “food soil”, from food contact surfaces.
 This helps to remove the material needed for bacteria to grow, while simultaneously displacing bacteria that are already present.
 Dry ice blasting not only achieves this goal safely, but also effectively decontaminates these surfaces of Salmonella, Listeria, and E. Coli.
 After a single blasting, these microorganisms could not be detected using conventional micro biological methods.
 (From Microchem Bioscience Limited Project BO2006).
 Snack food processing lines and cooking surfaces all clean quickly and easily with dry ice blasting.
 Labelers, glue assembly areas, bag-in-box formers, conveyors, de-nesters, and palletizers can be cleaned weekly or monthly with dry ice blasting in Georgia and Florida.
 Industrial silos store many different food materials.
 Periodic cleaning removes old residues to help prevent contamination of new materials.
 CO2 blasting also removes the buildup of old residue inside that reduces the volume of the product the filled silo will hold.
 Because dry ice blasting is a dry cleaning process, silos containing flour or sugar can be cleaned without creating a wet accumulation of residue that’s difficult to remove from the site.
 Many CO2 blasting cleaning applications exist.
 Give Blackwell’s Inc. a call and we will work with you on next cleaning project: 877-423-2527.

 Historical RestorationDry ice blasting to remove cement slurry from brick facing inside a historical department store (circa 1930) undergoing renovation.
 High pressure water would have damaged the heart pine flooring inside the historical building.
 Sand blasting would have contaminated the site with silica dust and would leave sand residue for disposal.
 Dry Ice Blasting Brick Video Dry Ice Blasting to Remove Smoke Stains Video